-Depending on what state you live in, you might be able to pass the costs of the credit check on to the applicant.
+Depending on what state you live in, you might be able to pass the costs of the credit check on to the applicant during the tenant screening process.
 If you can’t or you aren’t sure, you’re going to have to pay for it out of pocket.
 Credit checks can go back as far as ten years, and they’ll provide you with the applicant’s credit score.

 You’ll be able to see if the potential tenant is dealing with a lot of debt.
 Debt will affect your tenant’s ability to pay their rent – it’s another monthly expense that’s coming out of their paycheck.
 You’ll also be able to see any missteps in their credit history, but consider them carefully.
 Just because a tenant had an account go into collections a few years ago doesn’t mean they’re not going to pay their rent on time.
 Some people go through temporary rough periods – what matters is the changes they make to repair their financial future.